Ivobr/UML_Herkansing/README.md

 Grote lichten in de mist, gordel om is een plicht\
 Ik speel wat fifa met je nicht\
 En ik zeg haar dit.

+## Wobbly
+*Insert Autotune 120% *

+WWWHHHHOOOOOOOAAAAAAAAAA
+WWWWWHHHOOOOOOAAAAA

+Swoop it down, wobble it, wiggle it, wobble it, wiggle it\
+Wobble it, wiggle it, wobble it, wiggle it, WHAOOOOAAAAAAa\
+Swing

+WWWHHHHOOOOOOOAAAAAAAAAA
+WWWWWHHHOOOOOOAAAAA

+Swoop it down, wobble it, wiggle it, wobble it, wiggle it\
+Wobble it, wiggle it, wobble it, wiggle it, WHAOOOOAAAAAAa